Eddie Gordon: Early life

-Early life

-As a young lad Gordon passionately collected 45 single records of the 1950s, 60s and 70s, buying them with his secondary school dinner money from his school friends Mum's who "had a box of old singles from their younger days", he immersed himself in the different styles of songs A and B sides from the UK and the USA.
+As a young boy, Gordon passionately collected 45 single records of the 1950s, '60s and '70s, buying them with his secondary school dinner money from his school friends' mothers who "had a box of old singles from their younger days".
+He immersed himself in the different styles of songs on the A and B-sides from the UK and the US.